44 Things NEVER to Do on a Cruise Ship

 Arrive too early to the cruise port and you could be faced with long lines and large crowds.

 In addition, we think it’s smart to wait to board until later in the day anyway.
-That way your room will already be prepared and the crowds are much smaller in the terminal.
+That way the crowds have died down and once on the ship your room will already be prepared.

 Never stand in front of the elevator doors